Adam Blue Galli: Arrest

 In August 1995, Galli, then living under the alias "August Cedergren", was arrested at his job at a Northfield, Minnesota, cabinetmaking shop following an anonymous tip to the FBI.
 It is believed the tip came from a Northfield resident who recognized him from a photograph on a Wanted poster in the local Post Office.
 Upon his return to Utah, Galli pleaded guilty to three of five aggravated robbery counts—the other two charges were dismissed in a plea-bargain deal.

 Sentence

 Judge Pat B. Brian sentenced him to an indeterminate term of five years to life in prison and ordered him to pay $40,000 in restitution to his family for the money they forfeited when he absconded.
 Judge Glenn K. Iwasaki sentenced him to an indeterminate term of five years to life in prison with his sentence to run consecutively to Judge Brian's sentence.
 Judge Kenneth Rigtrup also sentenced him to five years to life in prison with his sentence to run consecutively to the sentences imposed by Judge Brian and Judge Iwasaki.
+The order of restitution was later erased.

 Parole

 A parole board later granted Galli an early release.

-"August Cedergren" is currently living in Ely, Minnesota.
-He also uses the alias "August Settergren".